Thermadiag/seq/docs/radix_tree.md

 Most implementations use common tricks to reduce the space utilization and maximize lookup speed, like path compression for nodes having only one child.

+The Burst Trie is another variant of radix trie where the leafs of the trie are replaced with a container which is able to store a small number of entries efficiently.
+The following [description](https://tessil.github.io/2017/06/22/hat-trie.html) by [tessil](https://github.com/Tessil) is a very good introduction to this data structure.

 # Variable Arity Radix Tree (VART)

-The VART has the following specificities:
+The VART is a Burst Trie with the following specificities:
 -	Unlike above radix trees, and as its name implies, each node of a VART has a variable arity.
 It starts at a low value, tipically 4, and grows lazily as more keys are inserted.
 -	The keys are stored in leaf nodes only, without compression.
 -	Each leaf node is a flat sorted array of keys (or pairs of key/value for the radix_map) containing at most MAX keys, where MAX depends on the key size (typically 64).
 -	Intermediate nodes are called 'directories'  and can potentially have an unlimited number of children (other directories or leaf nodes).
 -	Since keys are stored 'as is' without compression, `seq::radix_set` and `seq::radix_map` can provide the same interface as `std::set` and `std::map`.
--	Keys can be arithmetic types, pointers, standard strings or wide strings.
+-	Keys can be arithmetic types, pointers, standard strings or wide strings, vectors, arrays... (anything with a `data()` and `size()` member).
 -	Keys are unique within the tree.

 For the rest of the documentation, we consider a VART with a start arity of 4 and maximum leaf node size of 64 keys.